 - Heat a large pan over medium-high heat.
 (Don’t crowd the pan–cook chicken in batches.)
 When warm, add 2 Tablespoons clarified butter and 2 Tablespoons olive oil.
 When melted, mixed together, add the chicken cutlets, and brown each side for 3-4 minutes, or until golden.
 After both sides are browned, place on a warm plate.

 - Remove any leftover almond meal bits between batches and wipe out with a paper towel.
 Warm pan again, add a ½ glug olive oil, and cook onion and shallots until translucent.
-Then add garlic, stir for 30 seconds, and deglaze with chicken stock and lemon juice.
+Then add garlic, stir for 30 seconds, and deglaze with chicken stock, coconut Amino’s and lemon juice.
 Turn the heat up and allow it to reduce and thicken.
 Lower heat, add 1-2 tablespoons of clarified butter and capers.

 - Return chicken to pan to warm.
 Spoon the sauce over and add salt, pepper, fresh herbs.
 Serve.